MichaelCurrin/auto-commit-msg/docs/quickstart.md

 1. Press <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>P</kbd> to open it up, select _Auto Commit Message_ and press enter or click it.
 1. Your cursor will move to the commit message box, so now you can press commit with the keyboard.
 Use <kbd>CTRL</kbd>+<kbd>ENTER</kbd>.

-## Remove
-> How to uninstall the extension if you don't want it anymore

-1. Go to the _Extensions_ tab.
-2. Click the extension.
-3. Click _uninstall_.

-Or

-1. Run this command.
-    ```sh
-    $ code --uninstall-extension MichaelCurrin.auto-commit-msg
-    ```
-2. Restart VS Code.